Have you heard of the term ‘Nutritional Psychiatry’?

-A flurry of articles published this year in the mainstream press, Harvard Health and even psychiatric publications have been highlighting the growing body of research now supporting the role of diet in mental health.
+A flurry of articles published recently in the mainstream press, Harvard Health and even psychiatric publications have been highlighting the growing body of research now supporting the role of diet in mental health.
 Some psychiatrists, traditionally bound by NICE guidelines to conventional approaches such as talking therapies and medication, are calling for increased support for this new field which could offer so much potential in the growing mental health crisis.

 Why are these developments so relevant in the workplace?

 This new research is confirming the scientific link between dietary patterns and the risk of anxiety and depression, highlighting its effectiveness.
 However on a practical level there are also intrinsic benefits to nutrition within a workplace environment.

 Firstly it offers a fresh perspective on mental wellbeing, making the connection between how we feel and the biochemistry in our body – a scientific, practical understanding, which people can start implementing straight away.
 Small, achievable adjustments are enough to make a big difference which is felt immediately.
 Simply replacing a daily food habit with a healthier alternative (think a nutritious snack to prevent the 11am trip to the vending machine) can set someone on a positive cycle very quickly.
 Improved energy and mood can in turn make exercise or mindfulness practice feel more within their reach.

 Speaking of which, mindfulness has contributed a huge amount to mental wellbeing in recent years, providing an effective lifestyle tool.
 Will it be for everyone though?
 Although it will greatly help some, probably not.